Blossomical/customtitlebar/README.md

 # HashLink Setup
 (written by someguywholovescoding)

-If you've installed this library, run `haxelib run hxcpp build_hl.xml -D "(your hashlink path)"` at the same path of the titlebar utility class file.
+If you've installed this library, run `haxelib run hxcpp build_hl.xml -D HASHLINK="(your hashlink path)"` at the same path of the titlebar utility class file.

 And after that, you move your hdll over to your export/hl/bin folder of your app.